jadie1/Point2SSM/README.md

 # Point2SSM
-Implementation of "Point2SSM: Anatomical Statistical Shape Models from Point Clouds"
+Implementation of "[Point2SSM: Anatomical Statistical Shape Models from Point Clouds](https://arxiv.org/abs/2305.14486)" spotlight presentation at ICLR 2024.
+Please cite this paper if you use the code.

 This code includes the proposed Point2SSM model, as well as implementations of:
 - PointNet Autoencoder from ["Learning Representations and Generative Models For 3D Point Clouds"](https://arxiv.org/abs/1707.02392)